-Jasmine Sborov joined the Harvard women's basketball staff as an assistant coach in August 2015 and enters her fourth season in 2018-19.
+Jasmine Sborov joined the Harvard women's basketball staff as an assistant coach in August 2015 and will enter her fifth season in 2019-20.
 Sborov came to Cambridge after lettering for four years at the University of Colorado.

 Sborov helped the Crimson to a 21-9 overall record in 2016-17, including a 8-6 mark in Ivy League play.
 Harvard went to its fifth postseason over the last six seasons as Sborov worked mostly with the guards.